Sam12354/SoftUni-React-Exam-App/README.md

 ### **React Components & Client-Side Routing:**

-The application is built using React components to create a modular and reusable UI structure.
+The application is built using React components.
 Each feature and page is encapsulated in its own component for better maintainability and scalability.

 - **Component-Based Structure: The app consists of separate components for different pages and functionalities, ensuring a clean and structured codebase.**
 - **Client-Side Routing: The app utilizes React Router to enable seamless navigation without reloading the page.**